henriksod/Fabrik2DArduino/README.md

 }
 ```

-Three usage examples are included which give more in-depth information:
+Five usage examples are included which give more in-depth information:
 * example_2DOFMoveUpAndDown creates a 2DOF arm and moves it up and down
 * example_3DOFMoveCircle creates a 3DOF arm and moves it in a circle
 * example_3DOFToolAngle creates a 3DOF arm and moves it in a circle with given tool angle